 Recommended for: any dropshipping business that would like to get more customers to sign up for their store app.

-Pros and Cons of Google Ads
+Pros of Google Ads

 - Targeted marketing- Google Ads provisions allow you to target specific customers based on demographics and their interests.
 This approach can be more cost-effective and more likely to yield higher conversions.